Yoav666s/dnd-wiki/collections/_monsters/nornfeld/stray-sod.md

 xp: 10
 proficiency_bonus: "+2"
 traits: |
-  **False Appearance.** While the shrub remains motionless, it is indistinguishable from a normal shrub.
+  **False Appearance.** While the sod remains motionless, it is indistinguishable from a normal patch of grass.
 actions: |
   **Rake.** Melee Weapon Attack: +1 to hit, reach 5 ft., one target.
 Hit: 1 (1d4 - 1) slashing damage.
 excerpt: "Small Plant, Unaligned"